 Magnetism:

-A force of attraction or repulsion resulting from the flow of electric current or the spin of a charged particle.
-According to both the Williamson-van der Mark and Robinson models, subatomic particles are made of self-confined knots of electromagnetic radiation.
-In the toroidal, double-loop rotation of the electron, for example, chirality is immediately a characteristic of the system, and this naturally divides ‘spin reactions’ (magnetism) into two complementary forms that we call north and south.
+In the toroidal, double-loop rotation of the electron [ref], for example, chirality is immediately a characteristic of the system, and this naturally divides ‘spin reactions’ (magnetism) into two complementary forms that we call north and south.
 They are simply the two relative chiral orientations of the rotating electromagnetic flow.
+By way of example, Earth’s rotation will appear right-handed (counter-clockwise) when viewed from above the north pole, but left-handed (clockwise) when viewed from above the south pole.

-In an electron, the (instantaneous) north magnetic pole lies along the axis running through the center of the torus, in the direction of the thumb in a left-handed chiral rotation.
+In an electron, the (instantaneous) north magnetic pole lies along the axis running through the center of the toroidal topology, in the direction of the thumb in a left-handed chiral rotation.
 South lies in the opposite direction along the same axis.
-In an isolated electron, the magnetic field averages to zero (due to the electron’s spin).
-The magnetic moment of the electron emerges in the presence of an external field, which breaks the internal spherical symmetry of an isolated electron.
+In an isolated electron, the magnetic field averages to zero (due to the electron’s spherically-symmetrical spin).
+The magnetic moment of the electron emerges only in the presence of an external field, which breaks the internal spherical symmetry of the isolated electron.
+(According to this model, a positron has the same topology, but with a right-handed chirality (as shown below, right), which is what gives it the opposite charge.)

-This magnetic spin then extends its influence into the spacetime around it, distorting its magnetic permeability (μ0), which causes other magnetic fields to respond when they encounter this distortion.
+When the (magnetic field) influence of a particle’s spin is extended into the spacetime around it, other magnetic fields respond to it when they encounter it.
 The magnetic fields of other nearby electrons will therefore interact with this electron’s field in such a way that north repels north but attracts south.
-This ultimately derives from the fact that angular momenta are either working together, lowering energy (attraction), or working against each other, increasing energy (repulsion).
+This ultimately derives from the fact that angular momenta are either working together, ‘counter-rotating’ in balance and lowering energy (attraction), or ‘co-rotating’ in such a way that increases energy (repulsion).
+[Ref]

-Unpaired electrons therefore have magnetic fields as a result of their spins and that of the photons that constitute them.
-When the unpaired electrons throughout a metal crystal align their magnetic spins, the crystal as a whole manifests a macro-magnetic field.
-One example of this is an iron (Fe) ferromagnet.
-When electrons pair up, on the other hand, they superimpose in a way that finds them perfectly anti-parallel, and this cancels out their magnetic fields.
+When electrons (with opposite spins) pair up, on the other hand, they superimpose in a way that finds them perfectly anti-parallel.
+This allows their magnetic fields to cancel against one another, which lowers energy significantly, making this a highly favorable state.
 One example of this is the electron shell of a helium (He) atom.
-This pair is no longer attracted towards other magnetic fields, but rather, repels them.
-This is called diamagnetism, and it happens in order to maintain the pair’s perfect field cancellation, which is their lowest energy state.
+Due to its internal magnetic field cancellation, this di-electron pair is no longer attracted towards other magnetic fields, but rather, repels them.
+This is called diamagnetism, and it happens in order to maintain the pair’s lowest energy state of perfect field cancellation

 Metal: